NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 Zone 1 must have a low false alarm rate: one or more designated PIR sensors must trigger while another PIR pulse is still high, at least `numFAsamples` times in a `timFAsamples` second period.
 In other words at least two PIR sensor trigger pulses must be on simultaneously.
 The pulse duration must be adjusted on the PIR hardware potentiometer to the required time.
 The `timFAsamples` period is a running window that must keep track of `numFAsamples` alarms in the most recent `timFAsamples` seconds.

-The light must switch on for `LEDPIRTimeOn` seconds, on a trigger on any PIR, or receipt of a MQTT message from OpenHab to which the alarm is subscribed.
+The light must switch on for `LEDPIRTimeOn` seconds, on a trigger on any PIR, or receipt of a MQTT message from openHAB to which the alarm is subscribed.

 The first alarm implementation must give alarm if PIR0 and PIR1 trigger simultaneously, but any of PIR0, PIR1, or PIR2 must switch on a light.